 - Pray that you would treasure the reason for the season as Mary did. ”All who heard it were amazed at what the shepherds said to them.
 But Mary treasured these things and pondered them in her heart.”
 Luke 2:18-19

 - Pray that you would experience the peace that Jesus came to bring.
 “And suddenly there appeared with the angel a great multitude of the heavenly host, praising God and saying: “Glory to God in the highest, and on earth peace to all men.”
 Luke 2:13-14

 - Pray that you would experience the joy that Jesus brought into the world with His birth, as the wise men were.
 “When they saw the star, they were overjoyed.
 On coming to the house, they saw the child with his mother Mary, and they bowed down and worshiped him.
 Then they opened their treasures and presented him with gifts of gold, frankincense and myrrh.”
 Matthew 2:10-11

-- Thank Jesus that He left the comforts of heaven to come and rescue us.
+- Thank Jesus that He left the comforts of heaven to come amidst our brokenness, sin, and pain, to rescue us.
 “The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth.”
 John 1:14

 - Thank God that all the prophesies of a coming Savior were fulfilled in Jesus’ birth.
 “Therefore the LORD himself will give you a sign: The virgin will conceive and give birth to a son, and will call him Immanuel.”
 Isaiah 7:14